Lin Chaoxian supervises the action movie “Breaking Point”, the first poster of Zhang Jiahui, William Chan and Liang Luo Shi’s hard core “anti-drug”_Video_Tang Weihan_Bona Films-breakinglatest.news-Breaking Latest News

 On September 30, 2016, the film “Operation Mekong” jointly produced by Bona Films and Lin Chaoxian was released nationwide.
 Adapted from the “Mekong Massacre” that shocked the world in 2011, the film tells a thrilling and heartwarming anti-drug story.
 The film finally received a box office of 1.186 billion yuan, becoming the box office champion of the National Day box office and the champion of the number of viewers of the National Day crime film in mainland film history.
 A wave of “everyone is responsible for combating drug crimes” has been set off within the scope.

-Previously, films such as “Operation Mekong”, “Operation Red Sea”, “Emergency Rescue” and “Changjin Lake” co-operated by Bona Films and Lin Chaoxian have all received market recognition and word-of-mouth certification.
+Previously, Bona Films and Lin Chaoxian cooperated in films such as “Operation Mekong”, “Operation Red Sea”, “Emergency Rescue” and “Changjin Lake”.
 After a lapse of six years, Bona Films and Lin Chaoxian once again joined forces to focus the story on the anti-drug struggle between police and gangsters, and make every effort to create the police and gangster action blockbuster “Breaking Point”.
 To this end, Lin Chaoxian not only wrote the script himself, but also participated in the preparation, production and shooting of the film with his old partner Liang Fengying.
-With the support of Bona Films, and the full dedication of the gold medal behind-the-scenes team like Lin Chaoxian, Liang Fengying and action director Dong Wei, the movie “Breaking Point” will undoubtedly become an annual hardcore action blockbuster worthy of the audience’s expectations.
+With the support of Bona Films, and the full dedication of the behind-the-scenes gold medalists such as Lin Chaoxian, Liang Fengying and action director Dong Wei, the movie “Breaking Point” has become an annual hardcore action blockbuster worthy of the audience’s expectations.

-The film “Break Point” produced by Bona Film Group and Emperor Films has attracted widespread attention since its release.
-It was written by Lin Chaoxian, supervised by Lin Chaoxian and Liang Fengying, directed by Tang Weihan, and starred by Zhang Jiahui, Chen Weiting and Liang Luoshi.
+The film “Breaking Point” produced by Bona Film Group and Emperor Films was written by Lin Chaoxian, supervised by Lin Chaoxian and Liang Fengying, directed by Tang Weihan, and starred by Zhang Jiahui, William Chan and Liang Luoshi.
 The film is currently filming, so stay tuned!Return to Sohu, see more

 Editor: